 Eczema flares can become so severe that doctors may recommend wet wrap therapy treatment for your child.
 Wet wrap therapy involves a step-by-step process to help make your child feel more comfortable and it improves the child’s skin barrier.
 This type of treatment helps the skin heal so your child does not also get an infection (as infections can be more common in children with eczema), so you can hopefully avoid the use of additional medications.
 Studies have found dramatic improvement when this process is done for three or four days in a row.

 Did you know eczema is the most important risk factor for developing food allergies?
-FInd out your baby's risk for developing food allergies: Take our quiz now!
+Take our quiz now!

 Wet Wrap Therapy: What You’ll Need

 In order to do the process correctly, you need to have specific materials once your child finishes bath time: